Molaison/MantaID/readme.md

 data_ID_clean = mi_clean_data(data,placeholder="-")
 ```

-Unlike other data, the features of ID are the positions of the constituent characters.
-It is impossible to train just one column of "ID", so it is divided into a single character vector to obtain the features, and the vector is filled with "*" to the length of the maximum ID to ensure consistent data dimension.
+The features of ID, in contrast to other data, are the placements of the constituent characters.
+Since it is impossible to train on only one column of "ID," it is split into a single character vector to extract the features, and the vector is filled with "*" up to the maximum ID to guarantee consistent data dimension.

 ```r
 pad_len = mi_get_padlen(data_ID)